 But is that due to perception, or a real difference in taste?

 For this blog post we decided to a blind steeping test to settle the matter once and for all.
-But first, let’s explore what steeping is, how it works and the different ways to do it.
+But first, let’s explore what steeping is, how steeping vape juice works and the different ways to do it.

 What is Steeping?

-Steeping refers to the method used to improve the flavour of e-liquid.
+Steeping refers to the method used to improve the flavour of vape juice.

 This usually means allowing the e-liquid to sit for a period of time.
-E-liquid is sometimes shaken and (depending on the method used) exposing it to air.
+E-liquid (also known as e-juice or vape juice) is sometimes shaken and (depending on the method used) exposing it to air.
 As we will see later in this post, a number of techniques are used to speed up the process.

 Just like a fine wine, this process is supposed to improve the flavour of the e-liquid.

 The primary ingredients are usually propylene glycol, vegetable glycerine, nicotine and flavourings.
 It may also include other ingredients such as distilled water and alcohol.
 The idea behind steeping is to better combine these different properties.

 Steeping is particularly important when you are dealing with raw e-liquid.
 Raw e-liquid is a just-mixed e-liquid that may have little flavour.

 What is Streathing?